JIAJUNKK/instagram_follower_tracker/README.md

 # Checking who don't follow back you on Instagram
-Install selenium on terminal if not installed before
+Install selenium on terminal if not installed.

     pip install selenium